liuyuanyuan/move2pg/README.md

 * It's aim to transfer DDL and data from Other DB(only **Oracle** is supported now) to **PostgreSQL**;
 * It's a **cross-platform GUI tool** write in **Java**, supports all OS only need JDK installed.

-Code commit or bug report are all welcomed.
+Many work still needs to do...Code commit or bug report are all welcomed.
 Thanks and Regards!

 Liu, Yuanyuan :)